Your pictures: Bricks - BBC News

 -

-And finally a photo by Kasia Krempa: "Red bricks in my garden, overgrown with moss".
-Next week the theme is "Turkey", and the deadline for your entries is 30 October.
+And, finally, a picture by Brook Holladay who said: "Some helpful advice on a wall in a Dublin pub."
+The next theme is "Shadows" and the deadline for your entries is 25 October.
 If you would like to enter, send your pictures to yourpics@bbc.co.uk.
-Further details and terms can be found by following the link below this gallery.
+Further details and terms can be found by following the link to "We set the theme; you take the pictures" at the bottom of the page.